Initial Consultation

 Material

 The type of material used in the crown can make a big difference.
 Crowns made of acrylic resin are the most affordable but don’t look nearly as natural as ceramic crowns or porcelain crowns.
 Porcelain and ceramic also tend to be stronger, which is another reason they’re preferred for visible teeth.
 Resin crowns are also much less durable and will need to be replaced much sooner than other materials.
-Overall, the best quality starts with a solid block of Prettau® Zirconia, which is hand-colored and polished to match natural teeth and gums and anchored to the implants.
-Zirconia bridges achieve a bite and smile that is virtually indistinguishable from healthy, natural teeth and gums and can withstand significant pressure and resist chipping, fractures, and wear.

 Teeth Location